PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

   held down.
 Then FlightGear's default number keys will work, and switching between cameras will be done with Ctrl-0 to Ctrl-9.
 By default, this option is disabled.
+* Extra handlers - these handlers are optional and most users don't need them, so they are disabled by default.
+However, you can always enable them as needed.
+  * `Linux Track` - enable/disable Linux Track handler.
+  * `TrackIR` - enable/disable TrackIR handler.

 ## Mini-dialogs